20+ Fall Activities in Washington, DC

 Blue Ridge Mountain Maze: Corn Maze in the Plains has moved to a new location in the Blue Ridge Mountains near Blue Toad Hard Cider in Nelson County, at the base of the Blue Ridge Mountains & Wintergreen Resort.
 Join them on Fridays and Saturdays from September 23 to November 5 (closed September 22 and 29).
 Enjoy hayrides, pumpkin picking, slides, farm animals, and fall snacks.
 Tickets are $13 for adults and $12 for children under 12.
 Check the website for discount days.
 Plus, don’t miss a chance to enjoy the maze at night!

-Haunted Hallow: 2023 dates TBD.
-Follow the trail through this haunted farm in Warrenton if you dare!
+Haunted Hallow: Follow the trail through this haunted farm in Warrenton if you dare!
 Find spooky surprises and unexpected characters.
-All ages are welcome but it might be too spooky for little ones under 13.
-Open Fridays and Saturdays from September 30 to October 29 Tickets are $20/person.
-Most nights sell out so grab a time slot early.
+All ages are welcome, but it might be too spooky for little ones under 13.
+Open Fridays and Saturdays from September 27 to October 26.
+Tickets are $25/person.
+Most nights sell out, so grab a time slot early.
 All visitors must be in groups of at least 2 people.

 Pumpkin Patches and Ghost Tours in Maryland